 Let’s make some changes in the first_repo

-directory to see how Git records changes:
+see how Git records changes:

 nano file.txt # nano will open "file.txt"